 This is a rolling programme and we can receive ongoing applications until further notice.

 Funding will be available to help secure the finances of key organisations that have lost income due to the crisis and are directly supporting vulnerable people experiencing hardship as a result of the crisis.
 Funding will also support key organisations to adapt their operations, services and working practices.
-Please note that due to a change in contractual requirements you will need to agree to a set of terms and conditions to receive the funding.

 To apply for a Recovery Response Grant please click here.